gigasquid/chemical-computing/README.md

 The heart of the Chemical Programming paradigm is the _reaction_.
 It is what happens when two or more _molecules_ react with each other.
 Perhaps the simplest way to look at this is using an example.
 In this case, let us look at calculating prime numbers.

-If we want to compute primes in a naive, traditional way in Clojure, we could make a _is_prime?_ function:
+If we want to compute primes in a naive, traditional way in Clojure, we could make a _is-prime?_ function:

 ```clojure
 (defn is-prime? [n]